 My Educational Background is as follows:

-Kenneth Crowley is an Executive Director at UBS AG, where he has worked since 2001.
-As a member of the Americas Litigation Group and the head of the WM US Litigation Group Ken oversees the Firm's defenses in a wide range of securities litigations, including class actions, complex court matters and hundreds of sales practice arbitrations.
+Kenneth Crowley is a Managing Director at UBS AG, where he has worked since 2001.
+As a member of the Americas Litigation Group, and the head of the GWM US Litigation Group, Ken oversees the firm's defenses in a wide range of securities litigations, including class actions, complex court matters and hundreds of sales practice arbitrations.
 Prior to joining UBS Ken was a senior litigator at Simpson Thacher & Bartlett, where he handled large complex commercial litigations and internal investigations.
 Ken began his legal career in 1988 as an Assistant District Attorney in the New York County District Attorney's Office under Robert M. Morgenthau, where he was lead counsel in several felony jury trials and also argued over a dozen appeals before the New York Appellate Division.
 He received a JD from the NYU School of Law in 1988, and a BA from Yale in 1983.

 Marcia Adelson’s practice is limited to alternate dispute resolution.
 She is an active mediator and has mediated more than 50 cases, primarily employment and commercial disputes.

 She is on the Southern District of New York, New York City Supreme – Commercial Division, Westchester County Supreme – Commercial and FINRA mediation panels.
 As a member of the Eastern District of New York’s Mediation Advocacy Program, she serves as counsel for pro se plaintiffs for the limited purpose of mediation.
 Currently she is serving a two year term as a member on the Southern District of New York Mediation Advisory Council where she is working to improve the structure and outcomes in the use of mediation by the court.